leonardotoledo/leonardotoledo.github.io/projecs.md

 permalink: /projects/
 ---

-Here are some of the projects I'm developing or that I'm a part of:
+Here you cand find some  of the projects I'm developing or that I'm part of:

 {% ghcards %}